Frequently Asked Questions

-Dining funds are a declining balance on your MaineCard that are accepted at our retail establishments open throughout the day and late at night (The Bears Den, The Bears Den Café and Pub, Oakes Room, Union Central Market, Hilltop Market and concession services), and can be used to purchase food, beverages, and convenience items.
+Dining Funds are a declining balance on your MaineCard that are accepted at our retail establishments open throughout the day and late at night (The Bears Den, The Bears Den Café and Pub, Union Central, Quick Byte, Hilltop Market and concession services), and can be used to purchase food, beverages, and convenience items.
 Return to top

 What are the differences between Dining Funds and Black Bear Bucks?